 - 6 slices ham I used deli ham

 - 2 tablespoon self-rising flour

 - 1/4 teaspoon salt

 - Add 2 tablespoons vegetable oil to a skillet and saute onions until they are translucent and browned.

 - Cook bacon.

-- Sauce: To another sauce pan, melt butter* on medium heat.
+To another saucepan, melt butter* on medium heat.
 Add flour and cook 2 minutes, stirring constantly.
-Add milk, salt and pepper and whisk.
+Add milk, salt and pepper, and whisk.
 Bring to a boil, whisking constantly.
-Reduce heat immediately after it reaches boiling point and simmer until ready to ladle on sliders.
+Reduce heat immediately after it reaches the boiling point then simmer until ready to ladle on sliders.

-- Assemble: Layer turkey, bacon and cheese on bottom half of bun.
-Add caramelized onions to top half of bun.
+Layer turkey, bacon and cheese on the bottom half of bun.
+Add caramelized onions to the top half of bun.
 Broil in oven until cheese melts.
 Remove from oven.
-Ladle white sauce over cheese and place top bun on slider.
+Ladle white sauce over cheese and place top bun on the slider.